tas.gov.au - external site

 Proving your identity

-You must provide 3 documents from the following lists to support your application.
+You must provide documents from the following lists to support your application.
 All documents must be:

 You must have:

-- Department of Veterans' Affairs or Centrelink Pensioner Concession card
+• Department of Veterans' Affairs or Centrelink pensioner concession card

-- Government issued personal photo ID card.
+• Government issued personal photo ID card

 When changing your name you must provide:

-- Two documents from category A and one document from category B
+• Two documents from category A

 How much it costs

-Fees and charges last updated 1 July, 2023.
+Fees and charges last updated 1 July, 2024.

 Payment options